Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 The highest amount an applicant might spend to get a passport can reach $750 or more.
 That's a pretty high price to pay for a passport and probably only worth the cost in emergency situations.

 Hopefully, you now have a better understanding of all the expenses involved in getting a passport.
-With this information, you should have what you need to more accurately calculate what it will cost you to apply-whether you apply by mail, at an application acceptance facility, at a regional agency, or through a reliable passport courier service.
+With this information, you should have what you need to more accurately calculate what it will cost you to apply-whether you apply by mail, at an application acceptance facility, at a regional agency, or through a registered passport expediting service.

 Top 5 Questions About Expedited Passport Couriers